zzzprojects/docs/entityframeworkcore.com/pages/model/migrations.md

 Migrations provide a way to incrementally apply schema changes to the database to keep it in sync with your EF Core model while preserving existing data in the database.

- - When start developing your applications, you will most likely see changes in your model with change in requirements.
+ - When you start developing your applications, you will most likely see changes in your model with changes in requirements.
  - When there is a change in a model, we need to keep the database in sync with the model.
  - The migrations feature enables you to make changes to your model and then propagate those changes to your database schema.